kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 mechanism to communicate the results of scheduling simulations from ClusterAutoscaler or Karpenter to scheduler.

+#### Story4: Kueue specifies `NominatedNodeName` to indicate where it prefers pods being scheduled to

+Kueue supports scheduling features that are not (yet) supported in core scheduling, such as topology-aware scheduling.
+When it determines the optimal placement, it needs a mechanism to pass that information to the scheduler.
+Currently it is using NodeSelector to enforce placement of pods and only then ungates the pods.
+Scheduler doesn't take that information into account until pods are ungated and can schedule other pods in those places in the meantime.
+It would be beneficial to pass that information to scheduler sooner, as well as allow scheduler to change the decision if the topology constraints are just the soft ones.

 ### Risks and Mitigations

 #### NominatedNodeName can already be set by other components now.